peri-source/peri/docs/architecture.rst

    The model image create from our ImageState

-Plotting the derivatives wrt model parameters can be performed with
+Plotting the derivatives with respect to model parameters can be performed with ``s.gradmodel``:

 .. code-block:: python